 The stamp in its usual form is an ultramarine engraved image of Columbus’s fleet issued, with the other values of this large commemorative series, on 03 January 1893 (figures 1, 3).
 Figure 3 is a nice photo of a fresh copy which may have been edited to enhance the color a little.
 The photo I took in the poor light of the museum (figure 1) is closer to the shade I am accustomed to see in routine copies of the stamp.
 Even the best copies I have seen personally always look a little faded to me.

 My father would have loved seeing it because he treasured his (incomplete: he did not have a lot of money) collection of the great Columbian commemorative postage stamp series that accompanied the famous 1892-93 World’s Columbian Exposition in Chicago.
 Although he was never able to buy the high-denomination stamps in the series, he repeatedly refined his collection of the values he could afford.
 In this he was led by Lester G. Brookman, whose monumental The United States Postage Stamps of the 19th Century (1967) treats the series in its third volume.
 Here’s Brookman on its significance:

 Few if any series of stamps are so sought after by U.S. collectors as the “Columbians.”
 The degree of completion of the Columbians in any collection is one yardstick by which a collection is measured.Lester G. Brookman, The United States Postage Stamps of the 19th Century, v.
 3 (1967), p.
 50.

-The different denominations in the series were printed in different colors to facilitate distinguishing between them.
+The different denominations in the series were printed in different colors to facilitate distinguishing among them.
 Also for the beauty of it, of course.
 The American Banknote Company printed the stamps, and though the U.S. had been printing stamps for some fifty years by 1893, it was still a rough-and-tumble age of stamp production.
 Variants of the shades of the different denominational colors are quite common.